What Is Astronomy? Understanding the Study of Space and the Universe

 Cosmology

-Studies the universe as a whole—its origin, structure, and ultimate fate.
+Cosmology studies the universe as a whole, including its origin, structure, expansion, and possible future.

 Why Astronomy Matters